 Avoid spicy, oily or fatty food until your symptoms ease.
 Also, stay away from dairy products, caffeine, and alcohol.
 Start with eating small portions of bland and easy to digest food like congee.
 Add a slice or two of ginger while cooking it to get the benefits of its anti-spasmodic and anti-infective properties.

 Homemade yoghurt or curd is a great way to restore the friendly gut bacteria that gets lost with food poisoning.
 Just add a spoon of yoghurt to a glass of warm milk and leave it undisturbed to set for a few hours.
-If you
+If you don’t want the hassle, your neighbourhood supermarket has many ready-to-eat options in multiple flavours.
+Probiotic drinks also help to build up your stores of healthy gut bacteria.

 If you have trouble keeping things down, look no further than your kitchen cabinet.
 Stir in two teaspoons of apple cider vinegar in a cup of warm water.
 Sip this mixture slowly till your nausea is gone.